Jonathan52789/Aerospace-Engineering-Portfolio/README.md

 ** Overview **
 - Designed a small car powered by a thermoelectric generator (TEG) connected to a DC motor.
-- Goal: To travel 1 meter and climb a 20 degree incline.
+- Primary Goal: To travel 1 meter and climb a 20° incline.

   ** Prototyping and output voltage optimisation **